near/corgis/README.md

 click the link and create your own contract ID

 Step 2:
 Modify src/config.js line that sets the contractName.
 Set it to id from step 1.
+Note that if you are on testnet, please write "corgis" instead of "corgis.testnet".
 ```
 const CONTRACT_NAME = "contractId"; /* TODO: fill this in! */
 ```